Stethorus punctum

 Stethorus punctum, known generally as the spider mite destroyer or black mite destroyer, is a species of lady beetle in the family Coccinellidae.
 It is found in North America.

+Description

+Adults reach a length of about 1.35-1.55 mm.
+They have a black body, while the antennae, mouthparts and legs are yellow.
+In subspecies picipes, the legs are black or dark brown.

+Biology

+Stethorus punctum is strictly a predator of plant-feeding mites, particularly the spider mites such as the European red mite and the two-spotted spider mite, and especially the eggs.

 Subspecies

 These two subspecies belong to the species Stethorus punctum: